-After speaking with rangers, government officials and other people on the ground, the former sniper learned Africa’s ivory trade extends far beyond a few rogue hunters.
-It’s actually a highly-organized underground enterprise with kingpins, gangs, and criminal rings that contract locals to do the killing, and then traffic the ivory to fund terrorist organizations worldwide.
+After speaking with rangers and government officials on the ground, the Florida native realized poaching extends far beyond a few rogue hunters.
+It’s actually a highly-organized criminal enterprise run by kingpins and gangs using illicit gains to fund terrorist activities worldwide.

-Meanwhile, VETPAW offers U.S. veterans a worthy cause they can enthusiastically embrace, says Perara: “They need a mission and they’re very passionate about ‘what is my purpose’ and my purpose is to help these rangers, help the community protect themselves and their heritage, and also help these animals that could be completely wiped off the face of this earth.”
+“They’re very passionate about ‘what is my purpose,’” says Perara of VETPAW’s U.S. veteran team.
+Now their “purpose is to help these rangers, help the community protect themselves and their heritage, and also help these animals that could be completely wiped off the face of this earth,” she says.

 J. Swanson is a writer, traveler, and animal-enthusiast based in Seattle, an appropriately pet-crazed city where dog or cat ownership even outweighs the number of kids.
 When the weather permits, she likes to get outside and explore the rest of the Pacific Northwest, always with a coffee in hand.